Hackiri/.nix-darwin-config/README.md

     - Stylua for Lua formatting
   - Debugging
     - GDB for general debugging
-    - LLDB for LLVM-based debugging
+    - lldb_17 for LLVM-based debugging
   - Infrastructure
     - Terraform for infrastructure as code
     - K9s for Kubernetes cluster management